Bridge Program

 - “Problem-Solving in Economics,” introducing concepts, habits of mind, and study skills essential to success in introductory economics;

-Although Bridge classes vary in terms of content, they each share the goals of fostering community, preparing students for the pace and rigor of the quarter system, and teaching or honing effective study habits and other essential skills that transcend disciplines.
-To get a better sense of what the classes are like, check out the syllabi from 2022 below.
-Please note that syllabi change from summer-to-summer!
+Although the classes vary in terms of content, they each share the goals of fostering community, preparing students for the pace and rigor of the quarter system, and teaching or honing effective study habits and other essential skills that transcend disciplines.
+To get a better sense of what the classes are like, check out previous summers' syllabi below.
+Please note that syllabi may change before you start classes.

 Introduction to Critical Thinking